Large Language Models for Multi-Robot Systems: A Survey: LLMs for Multi-robot Systems

 Recent work has demonstrated that LLMs are capable of allocating tasks among multiple robots.
 Wu \etal~\cite{wu_hierarchical_2024} proposed a hierarchical LLMs framework consisting of two layers to solve the multi-robot multi-target tracking problem.
 In this scenario, the LLMs assign targets to each robot for tracking based on the current relative positions, velocities, and other relevant information between the robots and targets.
 As shown in Fig.~\ref{fig:llm_wu}, the outer task LLM receives human instruction and the long horizon information as inputs to provide strategic guidance and reconfiguration to the robot team.
 Meanwhile, the inner action LLM takes short horizon information as input and outputs control parameters for the controller.
 The outputs of the two LLMs are transformed into executable actions through the optimization solver.

 In addition, Brienza \etal~\cite{brienza_llcoach_2024} applied VLM and LLM to generate actionable plans for the robotic soccer team.
 Their approach involved providing the VLM coach with a training set comprising video frames paired with corresponding textual prompts, detailing tasks and constraints.
 The VLM coach generated schematic descriptions of the video frames along with high-level natural language plans.
 Two distinct LLMs further refined and synchronized these high-level plans to produce executable strategies suitable for various scenarios.
 In practical applications, the system selected pre-collected plans based on their similarity to the real-world situation.
 Additionally, RAG minimizes prompt size and mitigates hallucination, ensuring more reliable outputs.
 Moreover, Lykov \etal~\cite{lykov_llm-mars_2023} developed an MRS to collect and sort colored object sets and count spherical objects.
 Their approach utilized a fine-tuned LLM to generate Behavior Trees (BTs) for robots to execute tasks and provide feedback to human operators regarding their behaviors.
 They implemented a single LLM with two LoRA adapters, each handling specific functionalities to enhance efficiency and resource compactness.
 In addition, Ahn \etal~\cite{ahn_vader_2024} introduced an MRS framework featuring a recovery mechanism.
-The LLM controller received natural language instructions and a library of low-level robot skills to generate plans for task execution.
+The LLM task planner received natural language instructions and a library of low-level robot skills to generate plans for task execution.
 A key innovation in their system was detecting deviations from the expected task progression and performing error recovery by replanning or seeking assistance from other robots or human operators.
-Li and Zhou~\cite{li2025llm} propose \textbf{LLM-Flock}, an approach that integrates decentralized LLM-driven planning with an influence-based consensus protocol for multi-robot formation control.
-This method mitigates inconsistent plan and behavior by refining local plans iteratively based on the influence of neighbors, achieving stable and adaptable flocking.
-Validated through simulations and drone experiments, their approach significantly enhances the coherence of multi-robot formations.
+A common pattern across these approaches is that each couples an LLM planner with an auxiliary mechanism that compensates for single-LLM brittleness, namely hierarchical decomposition across two LLM layers~\cite{wu_hierarchical_2024}, a VLM-to-LLM refinement pipeline with retrieval augmentation~\cite{brienza_llcoach_2024}, task-specific LoRA adapters~\cite{lykov_llm-mars_2023}, or a dedicated error-recovery channel~\cite{ahn_vader_2024}.
 The remaining studies in this domain can be further categorized into two key areas: multi-robot multi-task coordination and complex task decomposition, highlighting the breadth of LLM applications in MRS.